ArchonInfoSys/knockout-tippy/README.md

 Include the script on your page (either via a normal script tag or via an AMD loader).
 Then bind it to an element.

+Specify a template name to use a specific template for the tooltip text.

 ###Bind tool tip

 ```html